tudborg/airframe/README.md

 Documentation can be found at <https://hexdocs.pm/airframe>.

 At it's core is the `Airframe.Policy` that you implement for all relevant "subjects".
-A policy is a module implemetning `c:Airframe.Policy.allow/3`, where you implement checks against a subject and action for an authentication "context" like a `current_user` or session token.
+A policy is a module implemetning `c:Airframe.Policy.allow/3`, where you implement checks against a subject and action for some "actor" like a `current_user` or session token.

 It differentiates itself from other similar libraries by allowing the policy to change the subject, like:
 - Changing an `Ecto.Query` to narrow done the scope to the current user.